-Rooms at MalaMala Main Camp lie under the shade tree and overlook the Sand River.
-The rooms are decorated in an African theme.
-Dinner provides guests with long-lasting experience with servings taking place around a log fire in the grand old African manner, under star-punched skies and in a reed boma which has been a Lodge tradition for nearly 60 years.
-The delicious dinner fare features a smorgasbord of bush cuisine, including venison specialities and outstanding South African wines.
+Dinner is another highlight of the MalaMala experience and is served around a log fire in the grand old African manner, under star-punched skies and in a reed boma – a MalaMala tradition for 60 years.
+The delectable dinner fare features a smorgasbord of bush cuisine, including venison specialities and outstanding South African wines.

 The spacious beautifully adorned Buffalo Lounge, which displays bronzes, works of art and wildlife trophies, leads onto an expansive wooden deck that provides an elevated view of animals congregating at the Sand River.

 Luxury Room with Disabled Facilities - MalaMala Main Camp has a suite for the physically-impaired, complete with a fully functional bathroom featuring all the necessary fittings required by wheelchair users – including a wheel-in shower.
-The safari vehicle used is equipped to comfortably and safely accommodate disabled guests on safari drives.
+The safari vehicle used is equipped to comfortably and safely accommodate disabled guests on game drives.
 The facilities were designed with the invaluable aid of the Disabled People’s Information Service of South Africa and are in line with international standards.

 Set in a prime, elevated position overlooking the Sand River and surrounding bush, and at the southern end of MalaMala Main Camp, the Sable Camp is an ideal retreat for the more reclusive traveller preferring privacy and exclusivity.
-The Camp can cater for up to 14 guests in 5 luxury suites.
-The Lion’s Den Suite is a 2-bedroomed luxury suite with stunning views that can accommodate four people per room.
+The Sable Camp accommodates 14 guests in 5 luxury suites.
+The Lion’s Den Suite is an ample, 2-bedroomed luxury suite with splendid views.
+The Lion’s Den Suite accommodates 4 people.

-Rattray’s on MalaMala’s elegant main building incorporates a viewing deck, an air-conditioned library for the literary devotee, an attractive bar that showcases the history of the area and an adjacent wine cellar stocked with a various range of South Africa's finest wines.
-Breakfast and lunch are served in the air-conditioned dining room or on the adjoining deck, while the traditional reed boma and its tall, sweeping jackal berry tree make for unmatched outdoor evening dining.
+Rattray’s on MalaMala’s elegant main building incorporates a viewing deck, an air-conditioned library for the literary devotee, an attractive bar that showcases the history of the area and an adjoining wine cellar stocked with a sundry range of South Africa's finest wines.
+Breakfast and lunch are served in the cool, air-conditioned dining room or on the adjoining deck, whilst the traditional reed boma and its tall, sweeping jackalberry tree make for unmatched outdoor evening dining.

-However, the safaris reflect the 40-year-old, traditional ethos of the wildlife viewing.
-Sound conservation management ensures an environmental sanctuary for a sufficient density and diversity of wildlife.
-At Rattray’s they strive for a maximum of 4 guests per safari vehicle, so enabling this perfect piece of African paradise to unfold effortlessly before nature lovers.
+However, Rattray's on MalaMala’s safaris reflects the 40-year-old, traditional ethos of the MalaMala Game Reserve – game viewing.
+Sound conservation management ensures an environmental sanctuary for an impressive density and diversity of wildlife.
+At Rattray’s on MalaMala we strive for a maximum of 4 guests per safari vehicle, so enabling this unspoilt piece of African paradise to unfold effortlessly before nature lovers.

-Children of all ages are welcome at MalaMala.
-However, those aged five and under are not permitted to dine in the boma or to be taken on safari drives unless their parents have reserved sole-use of the game drive vehicle.
+Children of all ages are welcome at MalaMala Main Camp.
+However, those aged five and under are not permitted to dine in the boma or to be taken on game drives, unless their parents have reserved sole-use of the game drive vehicle.
 Special dining arrangements can be made and baby-seating services are provided on request, at a nominal charge.
 Family rooms and triple rooms are available upon request

 The specials listed below will automatically be offered to you when proceeding through the booking process.